bhamrick/precision_system/README.md

 long suits, and higher suits between those of equal length.
 In all cases, the cheaper bid corresponds to keycard in the lower suit.

+When 3-suit keycard applies, the suit above the trump suit is the king asking bid, with one very important exception.
+If not every suit was available to keycard in, then a bid in the unavailable suit should be considered signoff instead of king ask.
+The first available bid (possibly 5NT) is the king ask instead.
+This allows the captain to keycard in another suit if they deem that information to be good enough for finding slam in the unavailable suit.
+When responding to the king ask, 5NT fills in as indicating the king of the suit used to initiate the ask.

 Example 1: After a 2♦️ opening, a direct response of 4♣️ is keycard in clubs, 4♦️ is keycard in hearts, and 4NT is keycard in spades.